LUMINOGRAMS AND POPPIT SANDS

 These photographs were taken over an eight year period on Poppit Sands beach in Pembrokeshire, Wales.

-Working with abstraction and detail these images formed a vital part of his next venture when Michael began experimenting with the Luminogram process.
+Working with abstraction and detail these images formed a vital part of Jackson’s next venture when he began experimenting with the Luminogram process.

-The Poppit Sands series won Michael awards and accolades including being named a Finalist for the Hasselblad Masters Award (2008, 2009, 2010)
+The Poppit Sands series won Jackson awards and accolades including being named a Finalist for the Hasselblad Masters Award (2008, 2009, 2010)

 Poppit Sands, 2011-2014